All About HomeKit Secure Video

 Motion detection Filtering: In addition to the normal time and people filters, you can opt to receive notifications only when a clip will be recorded.
-By setting the Object Detection settings above, you can therefore control when a notification is send by the same criteria (People, Animals, or Vehicles) instead of any motion event.
+By setting the Object Detection settings above, you can therefore control when a notification is sent by the same criteria (People, Animals, Packages, or Vehicles) instead of any motion event.

-Depending on the camera, you’ll be able to turn the Status light on or off, and select whether to use night vision if available.
+Depending on the camera, you’ll be able to turn the Status light on or off and select whether to use night vision if available.
 There may be cases when you don’t want the IR LEDs on the camera glowing in the dark, as they are still visible as dim RED lights to most people.

 The Status light is a small LED which shows either blue or red depending on the recording setting of the camera at the time.
 When you view the thumbnail of the camera in the Home app there will be an equivalent blue or red dot in the top right corner.
 Blue indicates Stream only mode, Red indicates record mode.
 It can be a bit intrusive, so you have the option to turn it off.